npmcdn-to-unpkg-bot/blog/posts/ce-199-model-renders.md

 ---
 publish_date: '2014-04-02'
-title: CE 199 Model Renders
+title: CE 199 model renders
 ---

 For my thesis, I “designed” a testing facility for masonry panels.
 Notice the